-• Longevity and Other Demographic Risks - the potential that mortality or other demographic experience will be different than expected.

-Changes to the mortality tables were the most major change to the non-economic assumptions in the last experience study.
-As can be observed from Charts 2 and 4, there has been a relatively small impact on the UAAL and employer contribution rates due to non-investment related experience relative to the assumptions used in the last 10 valuations.

-In the last triennial experience study recommending assumptions for the December 31, 2018 valuation, we alerted the Board that it should consider a new benefit weighted mortality basis 14 when choosing the next mortality table.
-In January 2019, the Society of Actuaries (SOA) published new benefit weighted mortality tables based on data from public sector retirement plans, and those tables are anticipated to be used as the basis for the mortality assumptions recommended in the upcoming triennial experience study.
-While it is premature to estimate the impact of applying those new mortality tables on employer and employee contribution rates until we perform the next triennial experience study recommending assumptions for the December 31, 2021 valuation, the Board should still be aware that there may be some increase in liabilities and contribution rates.

-• Contribution Risk - the potential that actual future contributions will be different from expected future contributions.

-ASOP 51 does not require the actuary to evaluate the particular ability or willingness of the plan sponsor or other contributing entity to make contributions to the plan when due.
+- Longevity and Other Demographic Risks the potential that mortality or other demographic experience will be different than expected. - Changes to the mortality tables were the most major change to the non-economic assumptions in the last experience study.
+As can be observed from Charts 2 and 4, there has been a relatively small impact on the UAAL and employer contribution rates due to non-investment related experience relative to the assumptions used in the last 10 valuations. - In January 2019, the Society of Actuaries (SOA) published new benefit weighted mortality tables based on data from public sector retirement plans, and those tables have been used as the basis for the mortality assumptions that were adopted by the Board in the latest triennial experience study. - Contribution Risk the potential that actual future contributions will be different from expected future contributions. - ASOP 51 does not require the actuary to evaluate the particular ability or willingness of the plan sponsor or other contributing entity to make contributions to the plan when due.
 However, it does require the actuary to consider the potential for and impact of actual contributions deviating from expected in the future.
 SCERA's employers have a well-established practice of making the ADC determined in the annual actuarial valuations, based on the Board of Retirement's Actuarial Funding Policy.
-As a result, in practice SCERA has essentially no contribution risk.

-Furthermore, when ADCs determined in accordance with the SCERA Actuarial Funding Policy are made in the future by the employers (and contributions required by the statute are made by the employees), it is anticipated that the Association would have enough assets to provide all future benefits promised to the current members enrolled in the Association, if all of the actuarial assumptions used in the valuation are met.
+As a result, in practice SCERA has essentially no contribution risk. - Furthermore, when ADCs determined in accordance with the SCERA Actuarial Funding Policy are made in the future by the employers (and contributions required by the statute are made by the employees), it is anticipated that the Association would have enough assets to provide all future benefits promised to the current members enrolled in the Association, if all of the actuarial assumptions used in the valuation are met.